GSA/baselinealignment/testcases/TC8.1-2-fail-4.md

 result: Fail

 # Brief description of the rationale for the expected result
-result-descr: The foreground and background text and size contrast ratio in the code sample provide sufficient contrast in an image of text.
+result-descr: The foreground and background text and size contrast ratio in the code sample does not provide sufficient contrast in an image of text.

 # URL for the code sample
 # In the sample code file, add id="tc_code" to the